7 minute read

 echo net.ipv4.ip_forward=1 >> /etc/sysctl.conf && sysctl -p

-1. set up iptables
+1. Create a script to set up iptables rules:

 #!/bin/bash